RochelleLundy/INFX-551-Spring2017/r3Recycling/protocolReport/metadata/metadataSchema.md

 ## R<sup>3</sup> Recycling: Metadata Schema

 R<sup>3</sup> Recycling utilizes the Data Catalog Vocabulary (“DCAT”) metadata schema (W3C, 2014).
-All metadata elements in use by the Repository are listed below, with complete information, including an the element class, optionality, cardinality, vocabulary restrictions, notes on R<sup>3</sup>'s choice of this element, and an example of the element as applied to a repository dataset provided in the table available [here](metadataElementsTable.xlsx).
+All metadata elements in use by the Repository are listed below, with complete information, including the element class, optionality, cardinality, vocabulary restrictions, notes on R<sup>3</sup>'s decision to use the element, and an example of the element as applied to a repository dataset provided in the table available [here](metadataElementsTable.xlsx).

 #### R<sup>3</sup> DCAT Metadata Elements:
 - `dcat:accessURL`